 Evacuating with Pets

 - Pack a pet emergency kit.
-This kit will help you care for your pet while you’re away from home.
-See the next section for a full list of supplies to include.
+During a mandatory evacuation order, you’ll need at least some supplies so you can care for your pet while you’re away from home.

 - Plan for worst-case scenarios.
 If you and your pet are separated, you want to have resources on hand that can help you find them, including recent photos, microchip numbers, and registration numbers.

 - Make a list of emergency veterinarians near your shelter.
-In case your pet is injured during the disaster, you may need to take them to a new facility for care.
-Be sure to have a couple animal hospitals on this list in case some aren’t open 24/7.
+In case your pet is injured during the disaster,.
+Be sure to have a couple of animal hospitals on this list in case some aren’t open 24/7.

 - Provide comfort.
 Emergencies are stressful for animals, too.
 Bring a sturdy crate to keep your pet safe during transport.
 When possible, bring their favorite toys to provide comfort and familiarity.